philsinatra/IDM222/instructor_materials/04-grid.md

   <div class="item item-3"></div>
 </div>
 ```

+^ Before diving into the concepts of Grid it's important to understand the terminology.
+Since the terms involved here are all conceptually similar, it's easy to confuse them with one another if you don't first memorize their meanings defined by the Grid specification.

 ^ The element on which `display: grid` is applied.
 It's the direct parent of all the grid items.
 In this example `container` is the grid container.